BINUS BUSINESS SCHOOL

-Method of Education Delivery for Undergraduate Program
+Method of Education Delivery

 The delivery of education services is carried out by using credits (SKS) as a measurement of evaluating students’ learning.

-Semester is a minimum period that describes the duration of the education program.
+The semester is a minimum period that describes the duration of the education program.

 The General Objective of the credits (SKS) method is to enhance the extent to which higher education can be developed.
 It involves the presentation of education programs that are flexible and more varied, gives greater opportunity to students when choosing programs, and focuses on planning a definite professional path.